Employee Pension Contributions in Israel – The Complete Employer Guide 2026

 Employee Pension Contributions Israel – Who Is Eligible?

-As a result of the Extension Order, every salaried employee over the age of 21 (male) or 20 (female) is entitled to pension contributions, including:
+Every salaried employee over the age of 21 (male) or 20 (female) is entitled to pension contributions, including:

 - Full-time and part-time employees